 Concurrent with the conference, the Journal of Econometrics has an open call for paper on the theme of ‘Climate Econometrics’.
 Conference participants are encouraged to submit their work to the issue.
 Further information can be found here.

-Call for papers – now open!
+Call for papers – now postponed to 2021.

 We solicit submissions of papers whose novelty stems from the applications, development, and introduction of econometric methods to models of climate change – inviting papers using econometric methods to analyze climate data, as well as econometric studies of socio-economic climate impacts and policy.